gallasglasses/KProject/README.md

 #### UE Content

-I used the UE Content for educational purposes such as :
+I used the UE Content for educational purposes